Cuttin' Grass, Vol. 1: The Butcher Shoppe Sessions

 Cuttin' Grass, Vol. 1: The Butcher Shoppe Sessions is the fifth album by American country musician Sturgill Simpson, released on October 16, 2020, through Simpson's own label, High Top Mountain.
 The album consists of bluegrass renditions of songs from elsewhere in his catalog.

 Content

+Simpson had expressed his desire to record a bluegrass album as early as 2017.
+Both volumes were recorded earlier in 2020 after Simpson had recovered from COVID-19; he and the musicians on the record performed a livestreamed concert at the Ryman Auditorium in Nashville on June 5, 2020, as a promise to fans who raised nearly $250,000 for COVID-19 relief.

-Recorded at the Butcher Shoppe Recording Studio, the album includes various bluegrass musicians such as guitarists Tim O'Brien and Mark Howard, banjoist Scott Vestal, fiddler Stuart Duncan, and mandolinist/backing vocalist Sierra Hull.
+Recorded at the Butcher Shoppe recording studio, the album includes various bluegrass musicians such as guitarists Tim O'Brien and Mark Howard, banjoist Scott Vestal, fiddler Stuart Duncan, and mandolinist/backing vocalist Sierra Hull.
 The album consists of bluegrass re-recordings of previous songs in Simpson's catalog, including not only those from his solo albums, but also those from the band Sunday Valley, of which he was a member prior to beginning his solo career.
-Simpson had expressed his desire to record a bluegrass album as early as 2017.
-Both volumes were recorded earlier in 2020 after Simpson had recovered from coronavirus; he and the musicians on record performed a livestreamed concert at the Ryman Auditorium in Nashville on June 5, 2020, as a promise to fans who raised nearly $250,000 for COVID-19 relief.